tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/11_step2.md

 ### Article 2

-**SEO-Optimized Title:** Beyond the Buzzword: Uncovering the Ancient Roots of Mindfulness in Quantum Mindfulness
+ Beyond the Buzzword: Uncovering the Ancient Roots of Mindfulness in Quantum Mindfulness

 **Article Body:**